carabalonepaulo/html/README.md

 - Anything inside parenthesis is evaluated as Element.
 - Tuples with 2 items, being both strings is evaluated as Attribute.
-- Ident is evaluated to an empty attribute `el("option", selected) == <option selected>`
+- Invalid ident is evaluated to an empty attribute `el("option", selected) == <option selected>`

 ### Examples